Dark565/bash2c/README.md

 ## Purpose
 This is a simple transpiler for a subset of Bash to C.
-It intends to output C code that is as self reliant as possible to minimize the need of running external commands.
+It aims to generate C code that is as self-seliant as possible to minimize the need to run external commands.

 ## Usage
 ```sh